SSC-2016/labs/README.md

 ### Quizz

-Please remember that starting this lab we will be doing a very short quizz about the topic of the week.
-So try to read carefully the materials, and understand the concepts.
+Please remember there will be a quizz at the start of this lab.
+Therefore, try to understand the core concepts.

 On Tuesday and Wednesday morning, the quiz will be given in the first 10 minutes of the lab.
 Please make sure to make it on time.